banisterious/obsidian-custom-selected-word-count/README.md

 - Customizable status bar label

 ### Advanced Features
+- **Comment exclusion** with granular control:
+  - Support for Obsidian comments (%% comment %%) and HTML comments (<!-- comment -->)
+  - Option to exclude comment markers only or entire comments including content
+  - Individual toggles for each comment type with separate content controls
 - **Path and file extension exclusion** to avoid counting URLs and file paths
 - **Custom Word Detection Regex** (expert users):
   - Define your own regex pattern for word detection